 Clearly, a sorting-net is minimal if and only if it has a hamiltonian path.
 Any sorting-net can be transformed into a minimal sorting-net through a sequence of condensations.
 Moreover, the resulting minimal sorting-net is unique, which is independent of the order of condensations.

-Harmonic causal-nets, as shown in Example \ref{K3} and Example \ref{K4}, can be naturally viewed as minimal sorting-nets with their vertices linearly ordered by their unique topological sortings.
-That is, a harmonic causal-net has a unique way to be a minimal sorting-net.
+Harmonic causal-nets, as shown in Example \ref{K3} and Example \ref{K4}, can be naturally viewed as minimal sorting-nets with their vertices linearly ordered by their unique topological sortings (defined through hamiltonian paths).
+That is, a harmonic causal-net has a unique (canonical) way to be a minimal sorting-net.
 Conversely, it is not difficult to see that the underlying causal-net of a minimal sorting-net must be harmonic.
 In summary, harmonic causal-nets and minimal sorting-nets are essentially equivalent notions.